 Emergency services implore caution

-Mr Hatten said the lower reaches of the Fitzroy River are not forecast to be hit as hard as the flooding heads downstream.
+Mr Hatten said the lower reaches of the Fitzroy River were not forecast to be hit as hard as the flooding heads downstream.

 "The latest information we have indicates that minor flooding only is expected in those areas, so some good news from that perspective," he said.

-While most homes in the Kimberley are expected to be safe in this latest round of flooding, emergency services are again emphasising the dangers from people trying to cross flooded roads in cars which has already led to deaths in other parts of Western Australia this year.
+While most homes in the Kimberley were expected to be safe in this latest round of flooding, emergency services were again emphasising the dangers from people trying to cross flooded roads in cars — which has already led to deaths in other parts of Western Australia this year.